blizzhackers/kolbot-SoloPlay/README.md

 - **Note:** The times shown are for softcore expansion characters, TODO: add table for each variation of modes

 ## Brief History
 Kolbot-SoloPlay was built off the base structure of SoloLeveling by isid0re.
 Autoplay scripts/systems aren't a new concept, some to note are sonic, autoplay, and AutoSorc.
-None of the exisitng ones were able to do other character classes though so SoloLeveling was created by modding Questing.js.
+None of the existing ones were able to do other character classes though so SoloLeveling was created by modding Questing.js.
 Almost from the beginning, Isid0re and I were bouncing ideas off each other.
 At that time, I was working on a separate project.
 We discussed ideas that helped both of our projects.
 I officially joined in around 4 months or so after the Github repo went public and was actively involved in the project until 6/30/2021.
 I contributed updates including but not limited to: item based respec, the overlay, logging equipped items, showing tier values on items, many bug fixes, sorting, D2BotSoloCleaner, performance tracking, ect.
 Due to some personal conflicts between isid0re and myself, I decided to create GuysSoloLeveling to have all of my ideas in one place.
 On 6/30/2021 I created this repo and on 7/13/2021 I made it public.
 On 9/1/2021, I changed the name to Kolbot-SoloPlay after some major changes in structure and continue to update to make SoloPlay the best leveling system for legacy diablo 2.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.